Napa Dog Bite Lawyer

 - Seek medical care.
 Since a dog bite can cause an infection, it is essential to get medical care.

 - Find the owner of the dog.
-Knowing who owns the dog and whether the dog's immunization shots are current is essential when filing a personal injury claim.
+When filing a personal injury claim, knowing who owns the dog and whether the dog's immunization shots are current.

 - Take pictures of your injuries.
 The photos should show any wounds, injuries, and bruises resulting from the dog bite.